 Salt Lake City, Utah 84107

-Complaints should include the following information:
+Grievances should include the following information:

 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report it is 911.
 Some forms of discrimination and harassment may also be crimes.
 For example, sexual assault, stalking and rape are crimes.
 Possible criminal activity should be reported to law enforcement in your area, even if it is uncertain whether the particular conduct is a crime.
 Calling local law enforcement can help you: obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation; and answer questions about the criminal process.

-Parties in these processes, including the complainant, the individual accused of a policy violation (“respondent”), and witnesses, have privacy rights and reasonable expectations of confidentiality during the investigation of matters subject to this procedure.
+Parties in these processes, including the grievant, the individual accused of a policy violation (“respondent”), and witnesses, have privacy rights and reasonable expectations of confidentiality during the investigation of matters subject to this procedure.
 In addition, the integrity of the process depends on ensuring reasonable expectations of confidentiality.
-The Title IX coordinator and designees will maintain confidentiality of the complaint, report, witness statements, and any other information provided by the complainant, respondent, or witnesses and will disclose this information only to: the complainant, respondent, or witnesses, as necessary to give fair notice of the allegations and to conduct the investigation; to law enforcement consistent with state and federal law; to other University officials as necessary for coordinating interim measures or for health, welfare, and safety reasons, and to government agencies who review the University’s compliance with federal law.
+The Title IX coordinator and designees will maintain confidentiality of the grievant, report, witness statements, and any other information provided by the grievant, respondent, or witnesses and will disclose this information only to: the grievant, respondent, or witnesses, as necessary to give fair notice of the allegations and to conduct the investigation; to law enforcement consistent with state and federal law; to other University officials as necessary for coordinating interim measures or for health, welfare, and safety reasons, and to government agencies who review the University’s compliance with federal law.

-The investigation report and any written decisions will be disclosed only to the complainant, respondent, and, as necessary to prepare for subsequent proceedings, the Title IX coordinator, and University officials (e.g., director of Human Resources, and University legal counsel).
+The investigation report and any written decisions will be disclosed only to the grievant, respondent, and, as necessary to prepare for subsequent proceedings, the Title IX coordinator, and University officials (e.g., director of Human Resources, and University legal counsel).
 University staff members have strict obligations to keep all information they learn confidential, subject to the limited exception when necessary to protect health, welfare or safety.
-Information about complaints and reports, absent personally identifiable information, may be reported to University officials and external entities for statistical and analysis purposes pursuant to federal and state law and University policy.
+Information about grievances and reports, absent personally identifiable information, may be reported to University officials and external entities for statistical and analysis purposes pursuant to federal and state law and University policy.

 The University accepts anonymous and third-party reports of alleged policy violations and will follow up on such reports.
 The individual making the report ("reporter") is encouraged to provide as much detailed information as possible to allow the University to investigate and respond as appropriate.
 Anonymous reports may limit the Title IX coordinator’s ability to investigate an incident unless sufficient information is furnished to enable a meaningful and fair investigation.

-If a reporter or complainant requests that an investigation not be conducted, the Title IX coordinator will consider the reasons for the request, including concerns about continued safety of the person reportedly harmed and members of the WGU community.
-The Title IX coordinator must also balance considerations about the continued health and safety of members of the community against a reporter’s or complainant’s desire not to have the report investigated.
-In cases where a reporter or complainant does not want to have a report investigated, but the Title IX coordinator has concerns that not taking formal or informal action might endanger the health or safety of members of the campus community, the Title IX coordinator will initiate confidential consultation with appropriate individuals to assist in determining appropriate next measures.
+If a reporter or grievant requests that an investigation not be conducted, the Title IX coordinator will consider the reasons for the request, including concerns about continued safety of the person reportedly harmed and members of the WGU community.
+The Title IX coordinator must also balance considerations about the continued health and safety of members of the community against a reporter’s or grievant’s desire not to have the report investigated.
+In cases where a reporter or grievant does not want to have a report investigated, but the Title IX coordinator has concerns that not taking formal or informal action might endanger the health or safety of members of the campus community, the Title IX coordinator will initiate confidential consultation with appropriate individuals to assist in determining appropriate next measures.
 Consultation may occur with the provost, the vice president of human resources, and University legal counsel.
 The Title IX coordinator will make the ultimate decision about whether to conduct a formal investigation or respond to the report in another manner, including taking informal actions, such as those described above.

 The Title IX coordinator or designee will explain to both parties the informal and formal processes outlined below and the confidentiality provisions as outlined above.
 Where appropriate, both parties receive information about options for obtaining medical and counseling services; information about making a criminal report; information about receiving victim advocacy services; and information about other potentially helpful resources.
 The Title IX coordinator or designee will offer to coordinate with other University officials, when appropriate, to implement interim remedial measures such as interim suspension, no-contact orders or academic accommodations.

-The Title IX coordinator or designee will describe the process of a fair and impartial investigation, including the right of the Respondent to review and respond to allegations and evidence against him or her.
+The Title IX coordinator or designee will describe the process of a fair and impartial investigation, including the right of the Respondent to review and respond to allegations and evidence against them.
 Title IX designees will explain to both parties their rights to have an advisor with them during their interviews and during the hearing stage of these procedures.
-If an individual does not want to pursue a complaint, the Title IX coordinator or designee will inform that individual that the University is limited in the actions it can take without their cooperation.
+If an individual does not want to pursue a grievance, the Title IX coordinator or designee will inform that individual that the University is limited in the actions it can take without their cooperation.
 The Title IX coordinator also explains to parties and witnesses that retaliation for reporting alleged violations of the policy, or participating in an investigation of an alleged violation, is strictly prohibited and that any retaliation should be reported immediately and will be promptly addressed.

 The Discrimination Grievance Committee’s role is to hear appeals of the Title IX coordinator’s decision.
 The committee is responsible for conducting hearings and rendering decisions as described below.

-The Title IX coordinator or designee may take interim measures to assist or protect the parties during the grievance process, as necessary and with the complainant’s consent.
-Such measures for a student complainant may include arranging for course and personnel changes, issuing a no-contact order, or assistance in obtaining counseling.
+The Title IX coordinator or designee may take interim measures to assist or protect the parties during the grievance process, as necessary and with the grievant’s consent.
+Such measures for a student grievant may include arranging for course and personnel changes, issuing a no-contact order, or assistance in obtaining counseling.
 With respect to student respondents, the Title IX coordinator or designee may prohibit a student from engaging in certain student activities or recommend to the provost temporary suspension from the University during its investigation.
-With respect to WGU employees and contractors, the Title IX coordinator may recommend to WGU Human Resources department temporary reassignment or administrative leave for either the complainant or respondent.
+With respect to WGU employees and contractors, the Title IX coordinator may recommend to WGU Human Resources department temporary reassignment or administrative leave for either the grievant or respondent.

-If the complainant, the respondent, and the Title IX coordinator all agree that an informal resolution should be pursued, the Title IX coordinator shall attempt to facilitate a resolution of the conflict that is agreeable to all parties.
+If the grievant, the respondent, and the Title IX coordinator all agree that an informal resolution should be pursued, the Title IX coordinator shall attempt to facilitate a resolution of the conflict that is agreeable to all parties.
 Under the informal process the Title IX coordinator shall be required only to conduct such fact-finding as is useful to resolve the conflict and as is necessary to protect the interests of the parties and the University community.
-Typically, an informal investigation will be completed within twenty (20) days of receipt of the complaint.
+Typically, an informal investigation will be completed within twenty (20) days of receipt of the grievance.
 If it becomes necessary to extend the process, both parties will be notified of a revised expected resolution timeframe.

-The informal resolution must adequately address the rights and concerns of both the complainant and respondent, and uphold the overall intent of the University to stop, remedy and prevent policy violations.
+The informal resolution must adequately address the rights and concerns of both the grievant and respondent, and uphold the overall intent of the University to stop, remedy and prevent policy violations.
 (Informal actions might include, but are not limited to: providing training to a work unit; having an informal discussion with an individual whose conduct, if not stopped, could rise to the level of discrimination, or hostile environment harassment; or having a confidential conversation with a supervisor or mentor).

-Step 1: The Title IX coordinator or designee discusses concerns with complainant, and the respondent as appropriate, including providing information about the policy and procedures and other helpful resources.
+The Title IX coordinator or designee discusses concerns with grievant, and the respondent as appropriate, including providing information about the policy and procedures and other helpful resources.
 The Title IX coordinator also considers whether immediate or interim actions or involvement of other University offices is appropriate.
 The Title IX coordinator determines whether the office has jurisdiction to investigate the matter.
-The Title IX coordinator only has jurisdiction to investigate complaints alleging discrimination, harassment, sexual misconduct, stalking, and retaliation involving students, employees, and third parties that occurs on WGU-controlled properties and networks, as well as offsite conduct when that conduct can affect the WGU community.
+The Title IX coordinator only has jurisdiction to investigate grievance alleging discrimination, harassment, sexual misconduct, stalking, and retaliation involving students, employees, and third parties that occurs on WGU-controlled properties and networks, as well as offsite conduct when that conduct can affect the WGU community.
 Other student complaints are referred to WGU Student Services for review and resolution.

 The Title IX coordinator will only appoint trained investigators to conduct an investigation.
 Respondents will have the opportunity to review and respond to evidence considered against them.
 Both parties will have the opportunity to review and provide comments to the investigator about the written investigation report before it is finalized.